Geofence: Policing

-The FBI has used geofence warrants to identify rioters who participated in the January 6 Capitol attack.
+The FBI has used geofence warrants to identify rioters who participated in the 6 January Capitol attack.

 Safety

 Geofencing, used with child location services, can notify parents if a child leaves a designated area.

-It is also being used for flexible home controls and monitoring system – for example setting a phone to unlock the door or turn on the heating when arriving home.
+It is also being used for flexible home controls and monitoring system—for example setting a phone to unlock the door or turn on the heating when arriving home.

 Geofencing used with location-based guns can restrict those firearms to fire only in locations where their firing is permitted, thereby making them unable to be used elsewhere.

-Other applications include sending an alert if a vehicle is stolen, and notifying rangers when wildlife stray into farmland.
+Other applications include sending an alert if a vehicle is stolen as part of a vehicle tracking system, and notifying rangers when wildlife stray into farmland.

 A geofence can be used for location-based messaging for tourist safety and communication.

-In 2015, US Senator Charles Schumer proposed a law requiring drone manufacturers to build geofencing constraints into unmanned aerial vehicle navigation systems that would override the commands of the unsophisticated operator, preventing the device from flying into protected airspace.
+In 2015, U.S. Senator Chuck Schumer proposed a law requiring drone manufacturers to build geofencing constraints into unmanned aerial vehicle navigation systems that would override the commands of the unsophisticated operator, preventing the device from flying into protected airspace.

 In the workplace

 Geofencing is critical to telematics.
-It allows users of the system to draw zones around places of work, customer's sites and secure areas.
-These geofences when crossed by an equipped vehicle or person can trigger a warning to the user or operator via SMS or email.
+It allows users of a fleet telematics system to draw zones around places of work, customer's sites and secure areas.
+These geofences when crossed by a vehicle equipped with a telematic control unit can trigger a warning to the user or operator via SMS or email.

 In some companies, geofencing is used by the human resource department to monitor employees working in special locations, especially those doing field works.
-Using a geofencing tool, an employee is allowed to log his or her attendance using a GPS-enabled device when within a designated perimeter.
+Using a geofencing tool, an employee is allowed to log his or her attendance using a GPS-enabled device when within a designated perimeter, which is a key part of fleet digitalization.

 Geofencing, in a security strategy model, provides security to wireless local area networks.
 This is done by using predefined borders (e.g., an office space with borders established by positioning technology attached to a specially programmed server).
 The office space becomes an authorized location for designated users and wireless mobile devices.

+Satellite

+During the use of Starlink satellites in the Russo-Ukrainian War, SpaceX used geofencing to limit the use of Starlink Internet services outside the borders of Ukraine such as in Russian-occupied territories in Ukraine.